|

 at Jefferson Lab are comparable to those typically found in an industrial

-setting; and everyone, including Visitors, has the right
+setting and everyone, including Visitors, has the right

 response actions are understood.
-The
+Escorts may not leave their

-any reason, during the visit.
-This
+Visitors unsupervised for any reason during the visit.
+This chapter provides

-chapter provides the means by which these activities are performed.
+the means by which these activities are performed.

 2.0